 Vardags represented Ms Young for the final financial hearing before the High Court in 2013.
 At the time, Mr Young was legally bankrupt but the judge found that he had hidden £45m from the court and ordered him to pay £20m to Ms Young plus costs of £5m (believed to be the largest cost order ever made in family proceedings) and maintenance arrears totalling £1.5m.
 This was the largest ever award against a declared bankrupt.

-Catherine Thomas, Senior Director at Vardags, who represent… Read More
+Catherine Thomas, Senior Director at Vardags, who represented Michelle Young, reflects on the conclusion of the landmark case Young v Young...
+Read More